 - Clean and thread the bobbin case as you normally would. - 2.
 Pull the thread through the tension spring, but do not pull the thread through the pigtail. - 3.
 Insert the threaded bobbin case into the tension gauge with the extended portion of the latch falling into the guide as shown in red. - 4.
 Route the thread through the two pulleys and the take up as shown in red. - 5.
 Pull the thread gently and smoothly in the direction of the arrow at a rate of approximately an inch per second.
 Doing this will cause the second pulley to move down and with it, the gauge indicator.
-Watch as you pull for where the indicator is when the bobbin is starting to turn. - The ideal setting for bobbin tension for embroidery is between 180 and 220. - The necessary setting for bobbin tension during thread break sensor calibration is 250.
+Watch as you pull for where the indicator is when the bobbin is starting to turn. - For NPT, XT, and ACAT Trimmers: The ideal setting for bobbin tension for embroidery is between 150 and 190. - For Rotary Trimmers: The ideal setting for bobbin tension for embroidery is between 180 and 220.